sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 * `gst::FlowReturn::Ok`: otherwise

 `gst::FlowReturn::Error` or below, GST_FLOW_NOT_NEGOTIATED and GST_FLOW_FLUSHING are
-returned immediatelly from the `FlowCombiner::update_flow` function.
+returned immediately from the `FlowCombiner::update_flow` function.
 <!-- impl FlowCombiner::fn new -->
 Creates a new `FlowCombiner`, use `FlowCombiner::free` to free it.